simonedjb/visualization-la/README.md

 - `[MP-017]` Students can be clustered into different groups based on their access or interaction patterns.

 ### Student performance
+- `[MP-009]` Students who increased or has a high click activity have a higher probability of passing the course.
 - `[MP-028]` Student groups that use more forums tend to have a good performance.
 - `[MP-030]` Students groups that do more replies in forums tend to have a good performance.
 - `[MP-031]` Students groups that init threads in forums tend to have a good performance.